-Neal, Joan and myself finish our Old town stroll and drive to lunch at a favorite red/green chili haunt – El Patio, by the University of New Mexico.
-On our drive we pass locations from the Breaking Bad series and find them to be as sleazy as the TV show shows them to be.
-Neal and Joan are enroute to Arizona to see their only daughter graduate from college and I will be following them out to take part in the event that my niece is part of.
+Neal, Joan and myself finish our Old town stroll and drive to lunch at our favorite red/green chili haunt – El Patio, by the University of New Mexico.
+On our drive we pass locations from the Breaking Bad series and find them to be as sleazy as the TV show shows them.

-In a terminally ill world, Walter White and Jesse Pinkman of Breaking Bad have become all too familiar.
+In a terminally ill world, Walter White and Jesse Pinkman of Breaking Bad are all too familiar.

-Reality and fiction, for me, overlap to the point that I,sometimes,have difficulty telling them apart.
+Reality and fiction, for me, have overlapped to the point that I,sometimes,have difficulty telling them apart.

-Albuquerque, for all it’s bad reputation, is where I live, by my own choosing.
+Albuquerque, for all it’s bad reputation, is still where I live and call home, by my own choosing.

-I don’t expect it too change what it is, a northern territory of Mexico, anytime soon.
+I don’t expect it too ever change what it is, a northern territory of Mexico.

-When i go to foreign ” Third World ” destinations, I am never too far from my comfort zone.
+When I travel to foreign ” Third World ” destinations, I am never too far from my comfort zone.

 We have lots of ” breaking bad ” locales on this lonely planet of ours.